mmirzaei559/payroll-calculator/README.md

 ### What technologies are used?

-React.js, Redux library for managing and centralizing application state as well as Styled-components to write actual CSS in your JavaScript, chart.js for data visualization, and Jest.js for JavaScript testing.
+React.js, Redux library for managing and centralizing application state as well as Styled-components to write actual CSS in JavaScript, chart.js for data visualization, and Jest.js for JavaScript testing.